spacetelescope/jwst/README.md

 > To use historical files from the PUB server, [contact the JWST Help Desk](https://jwsthelp.stsci.edu).

 The pipeline will automatically download individual reference files and cache them in the `CRDS_PATH` directory.
-Expect to use upwards of 200 gigabytes of disk space for reference files.
+**Expect to use 50 gigabytes (or more) of disk space for reference files**, depending on the instrument modes in use.

 > [!TIP]
 > Users within the STScI network do not need to set `CRDS_PATH` (it defaults to shared network storage).